Sustainable Seafood in the Ocean State

 1) RI Seafood Workshop:

 - The CFRF worked with Chef Derek Wagner from Nick’s on Broadway (Providence, RI) to develop a workshop to educate food professionals about the availability, sustainability, preparation, and procurement of local seafood.

 - The workshop included an educational component focused on familiarizing food professionals with the fish and shellfish harvested locally and the operational characteristics of the Rhode Island fishing industry, a business component focused on the logistics and economics of sourcing local seafood, a hands-on component focused on identifying, breaking down, and preparing local seafood, and a networking component focused on connecting food professionals to local seafood harvesters, wholesalers, and retailers.

 2) RI Seafood Guide:

-- The RI Seafood Guide will be released in spring 2018.
+- The RI Seafood Guide will be released in summer 2018.

 3) Social Media Campaign

 - The CFRF will share facts, videos, and recipes for a different seafood species harvested in Rhode Island every week.
 Follow along on the CFRF Facebook page and Twitter account!